-Every August, Black Business Month reminds us all to support and appreciate the contributions of Black-owned businesses.
-In addition, it is the perfect time to reflect on the history of Black owned business and acknowledge the challenges Black communities have faced and how those challenges impact society today.
+Every August, Black Business Month calls on us to support and appreciate the contributions of Black-owned businesses.
+It’s also a time to reflect on the history of these businesses and to acknowledge the challenges Black communities have faced—challenges that continue to shape society today.

 The Bigger Picture